WD-Scott/NBA-MVP-Prediction/README.md

   - Defining Preprocessing Steps:

-    Defines the preprocessing steps using pipelines.
-For numeric features, we impute missing values with the median value and then scale the features using standardization (subtracting the mean and dividing by the standard deviation).
-For categorical features (specifically "Pos"), we apply one-hot encoding while ignoring unknown categories.
+    We impute missing values with the median value for numeric features and then scale the features using standardization (subtracting the mean and dividing by the standard deviation).
+We apply one-hot encoding while ignoring unknown categories for categorical features (specifically "Pos").

   - Preprocessing Training and Testing Data: